oasci-courses/pitt-biosc1630-2024f/content/assessments/paper/guidelines/components/intro/index.md

 1. Your perspective
     -   Introduce your main argument or approach
     -   Briefly explain its contribution to the field

--   End with a clear thesis statement that encapsulates the main argument or perspective you will present.

 2. End with a clear thesis statement:
 -   Articulate your main argument or core perspective
 -   Make it specific and debatable
 -   Ensure it sets up the rest of your article
 -   Craft it carefully as the focal point of your paper
 -   Make it clear enough to identify your position, yet intriguing enough to encourage further reading

 ## Article structure